abyoussef/Kernel_Challenge/code/README.txt

-In this folder, you can find the code organized as follows :
+In the code folder, you can find the code organized as follows :

 * start.py : to run the classification task;
 * kernel.py : Store the kernels used in the kernel SVM method;